Mbed-TLS/mbedtls/docs/getting_started.md

 ### Importing a key

 To use a key for cryptography operations in Mbed Crypto, you need to first import it.
-Upon importing, you'll be given a handle to refer to the key for use with other function calls.
+After you import the key, you'll be given a handle that refers to the key for use with other function calls.

-Prerequisites for importing keys:
+**Prerequisites for importing keys:**
-* Initialize the library with a successful call to `psa_crypto_init`.
+* Initialize the library with a successful call to `psa_crypto_init()`.

-Importing a key:
+This example shows how to import a key:
 ```C
     psa_status_t status;
     psa_key_attributes_t attributes = PSA_KEY_ATTRIBUTES_INIT;